Digital-Controllers/website/docs/about/contributing.md

 This category encompasses radar separation, basic IFR approaches, standard departures, runway crossings, visual circuits and missed approach procedures.
 The reader should understand how to manage traffic safely and efficiently, the caveats associated with a non-precision approach, minima and how to manage their workload safely.

-**Approach/Departure**
+**Radar**

 Advanced topics can be explored in this category.
 The reader is assumed to have a good general knowledge of ATC procedures by now, so expanding on the various approach types available to a pilot is a good idea.
-The Approach controller should have a good understanding of PAR/APV approaches.
+The Approach controller should have a good understanding of PAR/SRA approaches.

 The reader should understand how to issue radar vectors effectively, taking into account winds and pilot reaction times.
 The reader should be able to communicate rapidly with Tower, and to manage emergencies.
-It is likely that the workload for an Approach controller is far higher than a Tower controller, particularly if a Tower controller isn't available to alleviate any pressure, so brevity should be consistent and refined as set out by ICAO.
-The reader should also understand how VFR traffic act in an aerodrome's FRZ, understand different types of airspace and monitor for potential conflicts.
+It is likely that the workload for a radar controller is far higher than a Tower controller, particularly if a Tower controller isn't available to alleviate any pressure, so phraseology should be consistent and refined as set out by ICAO.
+The reader should also understand how VFR traffic act in an aerodrome's CTR, understand different types of airspace and monitor for potential conflicts.

 As the final station before a handoff to a TAC C2 agency, the reader should be familiarised with the basic roles of a GCI.
 They should understand how to communicate handoffs effectively and alleviate a GCI's workload by managing emergency traffic.

+### TAC C2 Guide

+Information shall be split into the following categories:

+1. General Knowledge
+2. Identification Control
+3. Weapons Control

+Each section shall have their definitions as stated in DCP301: Tactical Command and Control Services

+### Pilot Guide

+The pilot guide shall be split into the following sections:

+1. General Knowledge
+2. ATC Communications
+3. Tactical Communications

 *This Formatting Guide is not final, and is subject to change.
-Feel free to make your own amendments, but please contact Quantify#8384 on Discord beforehand.*
+Feel free to make your own amendments, but please contact any of the DC Administrators on Discord beforehand.*